Akanchibail/Electric-Vehicle-Tableau/README.md

-# Electric-Vehicle-Tableau
+🚗 Electric Vehicle Tableau Dashboard ⚡
-This project features an interactive electric vehicle (EV) dashboard created using Tableau.
-The dashboard is designed to analyze and visualize key metrics related to EVs in Washington, DC, using data sourced from a Kaggle dataset.
-Key performance indicators include the total number of EVs, average electric range, and the proportions of Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).
+Welcome to the Electric Vehicle (EV) Tableau Dashboard project!
+This interactive dashboard is designed to visualize key metrics related to Electric Vehicles in Washington, DC, using data sourced from a Kaggle dataset.

+📊 Key Performance Indicators (KPIs):
+Total number of EVs in Washington, DC
+Average electric range of the EVs
+Proportion of Battery Electric Vehicles (BEVs) to total vehicles Proportion of Plug-in Hybrid Electric Vehicles (PHEVs) to total vehicles 📈 Dynamic Visualizations:
-The dashboard includes five dynamic visualizations:
+The dashboard includes five engaging visualizations to explore the data:

-An area chart displaying total vehicles by model year.
+Area Chart: Total vehicles by model year
-A map showing vehicle distribution across the USA.
-A bar graph of the top 10 vehicle makes.
-A pie chart of Clean Alternative Fuel Vehicle (CAFV) eligibility.
+Map: Distribution of vehicles across the USA
+Bar Graph: Top 10 vehicle makes
+Pie Chart: CAFV (Clean Alternative Fuel Vehicle) eligibility
-A table of vehicles by model.
+Table: List of vehicles by model
+🔍 Interactive Filters:
+The dashboard includes four interactive filters that allow users to filter data based on:

+CAFV Eligibility
+EV Type
+Vehicle Model
+State
-It also features four interactive filters to allow users to explore the data based on CAFV eligibility, EV type, vehicle model, and state.
-Users can interact with any of the visualizations to see updates reflected across the entire dashboard, providing a detailed and responsive analysis of the EV landscape.
+Users can interact with any of the visualizations to dynamically update the entire dashboard, providing a seamless and responsive analysis of the EV landscape. 🚗🌍

+🌟 Check Out the Live Dashboard:
+Explore the live dashboard using this link:
+👉 EV Dashboard on Tableau Public

+💻 Project Files:
+Tableau Workbook: EVDashboard.twbx
+Excel Data: EVData.xlsx
+📝 How to Run the Dashboard:
+Download the Tableau Desktop (if you don't have it already).
+Open the .twbx file using Tableau Desktop to explore the interactive dashboard.
+Optionally, use the provided data file (EVData.xlsx) to recreate or update the dashboard.
+Feel free to explore, share, or contribute to the project! 🚗⚡